 The vest has four points of adjustment to make sure you get a comfy fit.
-There is the nice addition of an ID pocket to store dog tags or contact information.
+There is a nice addition of an ID pocket to store dog tags or contact information.

 Please see the Ruffwear instructional video below for more on their product.

 We know that our furry friends love to go for a walk, but who has not seen an ecstatic pooch hanging their head out of a car window with a blissful expression on their face?